 When it comes to Milky Way nightscape photography, the limiting factor is always light.
-Starlight isn’t bright enough to give you a strong ambient light source so you need as fast a lens as you can get.
-It is also important that the lens offers good wide-open image quality, since you may be using its fastest aperture often.
-With many lenses, it is difficult to focus on stars perfectly, due to the precision required on the focus ring, and with many autofocus lenses, even a fraction of a millimeter on the focus ring can be the difference between perfectly sharp and uselessly blurry stars.
-And while there is no one single lens that is best for milky way photography, there are a group of lenses that will work best for astrophotography compositions.
+Starlight isn’t bright enough to give you a strong ambient light source, so you need as fast a lens as you can get.
+Good wide-open image quality matters too, since you’ll likely be shooting at or near maximum aperture most of the night.
+With many lenses, focusing on stars precisely is genuinely difficult — even a fraction of a millimeter on the focus ring can be the difference between perfectly sharp stars and a blurry mess.
+There’s no single best lens for Milky Way photography, but there is a group of lenses that consistently deliver the best results for nightscape compositions.

-Here are our recommendations for both full-frame and crop sensor zooms & primes for all budgets and brands:
+Here are our recommendations for both full-frame and crop sensor zooms and primes across all budgets and brands for DSLR Cameras.

-Best Crop sensor zoom lenses Lens for Milky Way photography
+Best crop sensor zoom lenses for Milky Way photography

 Tokina 11-20mm f/2.8 PRO DX